University Administrative Policies

 3.1.
 Supervisor Responsibilities

-• seeking input from employees and working with employees to develop individual employee goals and duties;
+• Collaborating with employees to develop individual goals and duties that support departmental and organizational goals;

 3.2.
 Employee Responsibilities

-• providing input to their supervisor in the development of individual goals that contribute to departmental goals and the University's mission;
+• Collaborating with their supervisors to develop goals that contribute to departmental goals and to the University mission;

-• identifying and participating in career development and training opportunities.
+• Identifying and actively participating in career development and training opportunities; and

 4. Performance Review Process